MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/custom.md

 Jekyll uses a converter internally to process Markdown as HTML.
 You can support additional formats with your own converter.

+See also [Markown Processors](https://jekyllrb.com/docs/configuration/markdown/) in the docs.

 Based on [Converters](https://jekyllrb.com/docs/plugins/converters/) section of the Jekyll docs.
 This will process all files ending with `.myext`.
 In the `convert` method, we make all the text uppercase.

 ```ruby
 module Jekyll